-NEWS, LIFE, AND ART NOTES FROM A CILDLESS (CHILD-FREE)[1] CAT LADY WORKING AWAY IN THE DEEP SOUTH IN ONE OF THE SUB-BASEMENTS OF THE MINISTRY OF SNARK .
+NEWS, LIFE, AND ART NOTES FROM A CHILDLESS% (CHILD-FREE)[1] CAT LADY WORKING AWAY IN THE DEEP SOUTH IN ONE OF THE SUB-BASEMENTS OF THE MINISTRY OF SNARK .

 O.K.
 It’s after 12 noon.
 I have not written a blog post although that was my top priority for the morning.
 But today’s cleaning day and that always interrupts everything.
 Even having a housekeeper who comes every week doesn’t seem to change the amount of work or disruption caused by the drudgery of this never ending task.